-For each You must meet the following requirement, except during periods of startup During periods of startup you must Emergency, Non-Black Start 4SLB Remote Stationary RICE > 500 a.
-Change oil and filter every 2,160 hours of operation or annually, whichever comes first;1 b.
-Inspect spark plugs every 2,160 hours of operation or annually, whichever comes first, and replace as necessary; and c.
-Inspect all hoses and belts every 2,160 hours of operation or annually, whichever idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations nours of operation or annually, whichever comes first, and replace as necessary арріу.
+For each You must meet the following requirement, except during periods of startup During periods of startup you must Non- a.
+Change oil and filter every 2,160 hours Minimize the engine's time spent at of operation or annually, whichever Non-Black comes first; 1 startup time at startup to a period Start 4SLB b.
+Inspect spark plugs every 2,160 hours needed for appropriate and safe Remote of operation or annually, whichever loading of the engine, not to exceed Stationary comes first, and replace as necessary; and 30 minutes, after which time the RICE > 500 c.
+Inspect all hoses and belts every 2,160 non-startup emission limitations hp hours of operation or annually, whichever apply. comes first, and replace as necessary